ain/smartbanner.js/README.md

 ### Disable Positioning

-If you want to to all the positioning of the smart banner yourself (e.g. in CSS), you can disable the built-in positioning with the following option:
+If you want to position smart app banner yourself (e.g. in CSS), you can disable built-in positioning with following option:
 ```html
 <meta name="smartbanner:disable-positioning" content="true">
 ```